natialx/alx-system_engineering-devops/0x01-shell_permissions/README.md

-swiching the current user to the user betty
+print effective username of the current user